davidshq/clickup-utils/dev-docs/TEST_COVERAGE_ANALYSIS.md

 ## Overview

-The ClickUp CLI application now has **test coverage for both core infrastructure, command modules, utility functions, and the main CLI logic**, covering the main user-facing functionality as well as the underlying API, models, utilities, CLI logic, and entrypoint.
+The ClickUp CLI application now has **test coverage for both core infrastructure, command modules, utility functions, main CLI logic, and the library interface**, covering the main user-facing functionality as well as the underlying API, models, utilities, CLI logic, entrypoint, and public library API.

 ## Current Test Coverage